The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

-- Properties with a rateable value below £6000 receive a 100% reduction on the non-domestic rate charge.
-This will decrease on a sliding scale by 1% for every £60 rateable value between £6001 and £11,999.
+- With effect from 1 April 2017 Properties with a rateable value below £12,000 will receive a 100% reduction on the non-domestic rate charge.
+This will decrease on a sliding scale by 1% for every £30 rateable value between £12,000 and £14,999.
+View our small business rates relief for 2022 to 2023 for further information.

-- Properties with a rateable value between £12,000 and £17,999 will not receive an additional rate reduction, but will pay rates based on the lower multiplier of 46.2p (rather than 47.1p).
+- Properties with a rateable value between £15,000 and £51,000 will not receive an additional rate reduction, but will pay rates based on the lower multiplier rather than the standard multiplier.

 Should your circumstances change, such as occupation of an additional property or an increase in rateable value, you must notify us within 4 weeks or you could lose your relief entitlement.